lookstechnical/door-surgeon/content/pages/door-repair-services.md

         description: Fix or replace broken glass panels in your doors.
     layout: left
     color": bg-primary/20
+    color: bg-primary/10
   - type: testimonials
-    heading: ""
+    heading: Our Customers Say
+    highlight: Testimonials
   - type: alert
-    desc:
-      Our ongoing commitment to exceptional service and customer care has led to numerous positive reviews and repeat business throughout West Yorkshire.
+    desc: Our ongoing commitment to exceptional service and customer care has led to numerous positive reviews and repeat business throughout West Yorkshire.
       We continuously invest in training and modern equipment to keep up with evolving repair technologies and industry standards.
 If you're in need of